IBM/automated-visual-analysis/README.md

 ## 4. Load CSV in dashboard (Optional)
-After storing the results in a CSV file, we can then view them in a previous pattern.
+After storing the results in a CSV file, we can then view them in a dashboard.
+The codebase for this dashboard is provided in a previous pattern.

 ```
 git clone -b drone https://github.com/IBM/visual-insights-table